stackrox/berserker/README.md

   modelled by Zipf \[3\] or uniform distributions (to cover extreme cases, when one process has significantly more endpoints than others).

+* Syscall based workload to evaluate certain type of edge cases.
+For now only one syscall, `getpid` is included, to verify an overhead where normally Collector doesn't stay in the way, but could be with the vanilla Falco.
+  Similarly to the process based workload, syscalls are also modelled by a Poisson process.

 Every workload is executed via set of worker processes, that are distributed among available system CPU cores.